 The EIR consists of an interrupt master enable flag (IMF) and individual interrupt enable flags (EF).
-These registers are assigned to addresses 003A_H and 003B_H in the SFR, and can be read and written by an instruction (including read-modify-write instructions such as bit manipulation instructions).
+These registers are assigned to addresses $003A_H$ and $003B_H$ in the SFR, and can be read and written by an instruction (including read-modify-write instructions such as bit manipulation instructions).

-1) Interrupt Master enable Flag (IMF)
+1 Interrupt Master enable Flag (IMF)

 The interrupt master enable flag (IMF) enables and disables the acceptance of all interrupts, except for pseudo non-maskable interrupts.
 Clearing this flag to "0" disables the acceptance of all maskable interrupts.
 Setting to "1" enables the acceptance of interrupts.
 When an interrupt is accepted, this flag is cleared to "0" to temporarily disable the acceptance of maskable interrupts.
 After execution of the interrupt service program, this flag is set to "1" by the maskable interrupt return instruction [RETI] to again enable the acceptance of interrupts.
-If an interrupt request has already been occurred, interrupt
+If an interrupt request has already been occurred, interrupt service starts immediately after execution of the [RETI] instruction.

 Pseudo non-maskable interrupts are returned by the [RETN] instruction.
 In this case, the IMF is set to "1" only when pseudo non-maskable interrupt service is started with interrupt acceptance enabled (IMF = 1).
-Note that IMF remains "0" when cleared by the interrupt service program.
+Note that IMF remains "0" when cleared in the interrupt service program.